ViktorOneLove/Java-Concurrency-in-Practice-booknotes/java/java-concurrency-in-practice/chapter-03/README.md

 To use a volatile variable, all these conditions need to be met:
  * Writes to a volatile variable do not depend on its previous state (e.g. `cnt++`)

+Multiple threads could even be writing to a shared volatile variable, and still have the correct value stored in main memory, if the new value written to the       variable does not depend on its previous value.
+In case only one thread reads and writes the value of a volatile variable and other threads only read the variable,    then the volatile is enough

  * The variable does not participate in compound actions with other state variables
  * Locking is not required for any other reason while the variable is being accessed